Code-Inside/Blog/_posts/2016-10-31-loops-in-tsql.md

 ## Performance consideration

 I wouldn't recommend this approach for large scale migrations or actual production code because I heard that the performance is not as great as some clever joins or other T-SQL magic.

+## Make sure you really need this

+You can do some clever joins with SQL - make sure you really need this approach.
+My example here is not a clever one, so use this feature wisely. (again - thanks to Mark for the comment!)

 __Thanks Christopher for your help!__